Budapestby VisitCity Guides

 Expert guides offer themed walking tours exploring castle history and Habsburg royal life

-Buda Castle transforms throughout the year with seasonal events and cultural celebrations.
-The Budapest Wine Festival in September fills the courtyards with Hungarian vintages and traditional music, while the Festival of Crafts around August 20th showcases traditional Hungarian artisanship.
+Buda Castle changes completely throughout the year with seasonal events and cultural celebrations.
+The Budapest Wine Festival in September fills the courtyards with Hungarian wines and traditional music, while the Festival of Crafts around August 20th shows off traditional Hungarian crafts.

 Winter brings Magical Advent celebrations to nearby Fisherman's Bastion and ice skating to the Savoy Terrace.
-March 15th, Hungary's National Holiday, features special events at the Royal Riding Hall and free museum entry.
+March 15th is Hungary's National Holiday and has special events at the Royal Riding Hall plus free museum entry.

 Person holding wine glass overlooking Budapest Parliament building across Danube River